 There is a broad consensus that the purpose of welfare is to provide relief to those in poverty.
 That means people with income below the poverty line.
 But over the past 50 years, welfare has been increasingly aimed at the lower middle class.
 For example, the SNAP Program targets benefits to those up to 130% of the poverty threshold.
 The Child Nutrition Program is available to families up to 185% of the Poverty Threshold.
 Because these benefits are aimed at people above the Poverty Threshold, they are defined here as available to the lower middle class.
 This expands the purpose of welfare beyond poverty.
 More

 Many Americans believe that the federal government should adopt programs to address income redistribution.
 This argument is as much about social justice as it is about living standards.
 The argument is that too many ultra-rich Americans, often labeled as the 1%, take too much from other citizens.
 The idea is the federal government should tax the rich and redistribute the proceeds to other citizens.
 This argument often includes a welfare theme.
-That is, the income disparity hurts those in poverty and the middle class and needs relief.
-The root of the argument is that the free enterprise system is dysfunctional, and the government should step in to fix the problem.
+That is, the income disparity hurts those in poverty and the middle class, and both therefore need relief.
+The root of the argument is that the free enterprise system is unfair, and the government should step in to fix the problem.

 The scope of income redistribution is ill-defined.
-Sometimes, it is aimed at solving poverty, such as Dr. King’s proposal.
+Sometimes, it aims to solve poverty, as in Dr. King’s proposal.
 However, it usually aims at something higher than the poverty level, such as a “living wage.”
 This is a level of income that provides an individual or family with a comfortable life.
 Income redistribution is sometimes referred to as Universal Basic Income.

 History of Welfare

-There were no welfare programs in the United States for the first 159 years of the nation.
-The views of James Madison prevailed.
-He believed benevolence made no sense in the national government as it was not sanctioned under the constitution (more).
-But then the great depression hit, and views changed.
+There were no government welfare programs for the first 159 years of the nation.
+James Madison’s views prevailed.
+He believed benevolence made no sense in the national government as it was not provided for under the Constitution (more).
+But then the Great Depression hit, and views changed.
 The first program, entitled Aid to Dependent Children, was formed as a three-page insert in the legislation that formed Social Security.
 The stated purpose was to provide financial assistance to needy children.

-Housing Assistance was formed in 1937 to enact slum-clearance projects and construction of low-rent housing.
+Housing Assistance was formed in 1937 to enact slum clearance projects and construct low-rent housing.
 Child Nutrition was formed in 1946 to provide school lunches.
-All three programs were small, and even by 1960, they only spent $2 billion combined.
-This equates to $18 billion in today’s dollars compared to $1.055 trillion in total welfare expenditures in 2021.
-More
+All three programs were small, and even by 1960, they had only spent $2 billion combined.
+This equates to $18 billion in today’s dollars compared to $1.101 trillion in total welfare expenditures in 2023.
+More.

 Welfare expanded dramatically in Lyndon Johnson’s Great Society Programs of the 1960s.
 Housing Assistance and Aid to Dependent Children were expanded, and five new programs were created, sometimes just as tests.
 They were expanded over the next 50 years and are all a part of today’s welfare landscape.
 They are Medicaid, SNAP, Pell Grants, Head Start, and Job Training.

-Richard Nixon signed SSI and WIC into law in 1972 and Ronald Reagan the EITC program in 1975.
+Richard Nixon signed SSI and WIC into law in 1972, and Ronald Reagan signed the EITC program in 1975.
 LIHEAP was founded in 1980, the Child Care Program in 1990, and the Lifeline Program in 1997.

 The first controversy with welfare started with the first program, Aid to Dependent Children.
-The program became controversial because it focused on only one caretaker and not a married couple, and births to unmarried mothers had risen from 14% in 1950 to 22% in 1960.
+The program became controversial because it focused on only one caretaker and not a married couple, and the number of births to unmarried mothers rose from 14% in 1950 to 22% in 1960.
 The debate led to the program’s expansion in 1961 to include two-parent households, and the name was changed to AFDC – Aid to Families with Dependent Children.
 But, the controversy over the unintended consequences of welfare, especially that it causes dependency, has been with us ever since.
 More.

-FDR, Kennedy, LBJ, Reagan, and Clinton all struggled with policies to help the poor transcend poverty.
+FDR, Kennedy, LBJ, Reagan, and Clinton struggled with policies to help the poor transcend poverty.
 More.

 The poverty rate was 11.9% in 1972 and 11.5% in 2022.
 The rate has hovered between 11% – 14% for 50 years.
 We have made lives more comfortable for 50 years but haven’t lowered the poverty rate.